Fight for social justice could renew struggling churches

 Local Organizing Ministry: Want to make a difference in your community?
 Along with Anchorage Faith & Action Congregations Together AFACT, Central folks and Pastor Jeff, listens to our congregation and Fairview neighbors, builds relationships, and develops leaders.
 Through these relationships, we identify issues and work to effect change in ourselves and in the public sphere.
 Contact Pastor Jeff to find out how you can get involved.
 We meet every other Tuesday and the current focus is to get to know our Fairview neighbors and our homeless neighbors and see how we can grow relationships with them.

-Central Seniors/Golden Opportunities: Wednesday coffee klatsches continue at 9 am at Kaladi Brothers Coffee on Brayton Drive.
+Central Seniors/Golden Opportunities: Wednesday coffee klatsches will resume at 9 am at Kaladi Brothers Coffee on Brayton Drive in the near future.
+Gatherings are currently happening via Zoom link.

 Email Updates: Keep up with the latest news by to the office to be added to our email list.